Climate-Resilient-Communities/climate-multilingual-chatbot/TASK-TO-DO.md

 - **Files to Create/Modify**: URL validation service, citation component
 - **Test Plan**: Test with broken URLs, verify fallback behavior
 - **Completion Criteria**: Broken links show notification and PDF alternative

-### **Task 8: Tab Branding, Favicon and Title**
-	-	**Status**: 📋 PENDING
-	-	**Feature**: Update browser tab to use our logo and the title “Multilingual Climate chatbot”
-	-	**Requirements**:
-		-	Replace current favicon with our logo
-	  -	Set tab title to “Multilingual Climate chatbot” on all routes
-	-		**Files to Create/Modify**: favicon files in public/, app head/layout metadata, simple site.webmanifest
-	-	**Test Plan**: Open the app and navigate pages, confirm new icon and title appear everywhere
-	-	**Completion Criteria**: All pages show our logo as the tab icon and the title “Multilingual Climate chatbot”

 ---